-If the counter is not needed, it can be disabled and used as a 24-bit cache of general-purpose RAM by setting the WACE bit in the control register to logic 0.
-If all 24 bits of the watchdog/alarm counter are written to a 0 when WACE = 1, the counter is disabled and the AF bit is not set.
+If the counter is not needed, it can be disabled and used as a 24-bit cache of NV RAM by setting the WACE bit in the control register to logic 0.
+If all 24 bits of the watchdog/alarm counter are written to zero, the counter is disabled, independent of the WACE bit setting.
+When the watchdog counter is written to a nonzero value, and WACE is written to logic 1, the function of the counter is determined by the WD/ALM bit.